anvaka/allnpmviz3d/README.md

 browser friendly bundle.

 The entry point to an app is [appController](https://github.com/anvaka/allnpmviz3d/blob/master/src/scripts/appController.js) You can start your exploration there.
-It bootsraps all key components and provides messaging between them.
+It bootstraps all key components and provides messaging between them.